 Tell me how many times you’ve heard this one: your friend calls you up, says he’s got 1,000 copies of his masterpiece just sitting in his garage that could make him a millionaire if only he could figure out how to sell them.
 If you don’t want to be that guy— and, believe me, you don’t want to be that guy— then you have to get started marketing your book as soon as possible.

 Many self-published authors have no interest in sales, advertising, or business in general, as they tend to be altruistically artistic.
 But it would behoove them (and you!) to involve themselves in the process as it will directly affect their book’s success.
 While writing tends to be a solitary endeavor, marketing is the process of communicating with potential readers, which means putting your book out there for the world to see.
 If your future #1 fan never even hears that your book exists, there is no way for her to discover your work and share it with her friends.

-Start Your Marketing Before You Write the Book
+Start Marketing Before You Write the Book

-Book Reviews for Book Marketing
+Book Reviews as Book Marketing